DSXiangLi/DecryptPrompt/README.md

     - InstructionGPT-4: A 200-Instruction Paradigm for Fine-Tuning MiniGPT-4
     - Instruction Mining: High-Quality Instruction Data Selection for Large Language Models
     - Visual Instruction Tuning with Polite Flamingo
+    - Exploring the Impact of Instruction Data Scaling on Large Language Models:  An Empirical Study on Real-World Use Cases
 - 新对齐/微调方案
    - WizardLM: Empowering Large Language Models to Follow Complex Instructions
    - Becoming self-instruct: introducing early stopping criteria for minimal instruct tuning